dumptogen/dumptogen/README.md

 -  Currently living here in Cebu.
 -  A BSIT 1st year Student.
 -  I’m interested in Web Development.
--  I’m currently learning HTML, CSS, C ( having a hard time learning with the JS )..
+-  I’m currently learning JSON, PHP, C++ ( having a hard time learning with the JS )..
 -  Hopefully, you can help me or reach me by dropping a message on Facebook. https://www.facebook.com/Togen.dump <-- Here's my profile link.
 Thank you.

 <!---